PAT Testing Birmingham

 The safety of your employees and visitors is largely in your control and you as the employer has a legal duty to prevent any harm coming to either party.

-Ensuring that all electrical equipment used in the workplace is fully maintained, and for that reason these compliance checks are in place.
+Employers must ensure that all electrical equipment used in the workplace is fully maintained and safe for use, and for that reason these compliance checks are in place.

-All portable appliances will need testing such as IT equipment, kettles and microwaves.
-The inspection and testing should be carried out by a fully qualified PAT testing engineer.
+All portable appliances will need testing such as IT and office equipment, kitchen appliances, tools etc. The inspection and testing should be carried out by a fully qualified PAT testing engineer.

-If you have Portable Appliances that are NOT then you could be invalidating your company insurance policy, contact a PAT Tester now.
+If you have Portable Appliances that are NOT tested then you could be invalidating your company insurance policy, contact a PAT Tester now for PAT Testing Birmingham.